XpiritBV/hol-xamarin-beyond-the-basics/hol/hol-05/Readme.md

     { "Title", ((SessionDetailViewModel)BindingContext).Session.Title},
     });
 ```

 This now logs the session details as a custom event.

 When you build and run the application, you might find a problem with the way we implemented the call to `LogEvent`.
-It takes to much time and this causes the shell not to function properly.
+It takes too much time and this causes the Shell not to function properly.
 We can solve this problem by pushing the work that is done in the `LogEvent` method to a background thread.
 If you change the code to the following, you will see the app is working properly again.

 ```C#
 TaskFactory tf = new TaskFactory();